Openhab-Nodes/website/content/en/openhab.md

 type = "plain"
 +++

-openHAB X evolved on concepts of the [openHAB project](https://www.openhab.org) and supports openHAB addons.
+OHX evolved on concepts of the [openHAB project](https://www.openhab.org) and supports openHAB addons.
 This document is structured in that it first takes a look at conceptual aspects before it dives into implementation differences.
-The latter might read a bit technical, but will help to understand why openHAB X exists in the first place and why it offers a better security model and industry grade robustness.
+The latter might read a bit technical, but will help to understand why OHX exists in the first place and why it offers a better security model and industry grade robustness.

 **Disclaimer:** This text might read a teeny bit biased.
 As usual, read with a grain of salt and inform and compare yourself.

 ## Conceptional differences

 openHAB developers did good when they designed the concepts.
 Many concepts are taken over and are just refined.
-The following table sums those up and contrasts them with openHAB X concepts.
+The following table sums those up and contrasts them with OHX concepts.

 <table class="table">
   <tr>
     <th></th>
     <th>openHAB</th>
-    <th>openHAB X</th>
+    <th>OHX</th>
   </tr>
   <tr>
     <td>Addon</td>